wycwycpku/RSCORE/README.md

 # RSCORE
 RSCORE is an R package to explore single-cell RNA-seq data with the view of molecular networks.
 The method is outlined in our manuscript

-**Enhancing single-cell cellular state inference by incorporating molecular network features** The preprint version is available on [bioRxiv](https://doi.org/10.1101/699959).
+**Enhancing single-cell cellular state inference by incorporating molecular network features**.

+The preprint version is available on [bioRxiv](https://doi.org/10.1101/699959).

+## Install
 To run RSCORE, you need to install some extra dependencies:
 ```
 if (!requireNamespace("BiocManager", quietly = TRUE)) install.packages("BiocManager")